Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Hiking

-There are several hiking trails at Enchanted Rock you can explore adding up to about 11 miles of trails total and gifting visitors with some memorable scenic hikes for Texas.
-A few of the most popular ones are:
+There are several hiking trails at Enchanted Rock you can explore, adding up to about 11 miles of trails total and gifting visitors with some memorable scenic hikes in Texas.
+A few of the most popular trails are:

 Turkey Pass Trail